-CIS 120 covers topics that go beyond the basics.
-If you can perform the series of file management tasks below in less than fifteen (15) minutes, you should feel confident registering this class.
+CIS 120 (Computer Concepts) and CIS 124 (IT Fundamentals) both cover topics that go beyond the basics.
+If you can perform the series of file management tasks below in less than fifteen (15) minutes, you should feel confident registering for this class.

 - Open Notepad from the Start menu (in Windows).
 Type your name.
 Save the file as "Practice" to the desktop.
 Then, close Notepad.

 - Without opening the "Practice" file, place a copy of the "Practice" file into the Documents folder.

 - Open the Documents folder and rename the "Practice" file in the My Documents folder to "CIS Practice".
 Don't open the Practice file to rename it.
 Close the My Documents folder.

 - Open the COCC Foundation website and navigate to the "About the Foundation" page.

 - Copy the paragraph that begins with the sentence, "Since 1955, Central Oregon Community College Foundation scholarships have enabled students...".
 Copy this paragraph using shortcut keys or the context menu (right-click).